Interfacial & Surface Tension Testing Services

 We can provide measurements of surface tension and hydrophobicity or hydrophilicity of a surface or liquid as a function of time and/or temperature.
 On completion of our testing you will receive a full written report with graphical and numerical results and explanatory notes.

-We are an expert measurement lab and any support you may need from us regarding the relevence, interpretation or application of the results we provide is all included in the initial cost of the testing.
+We are an expert measurement lab and any support you may need from us regarding the relevance, interpretation or application of the results we provide is all included in the initial cost of the testing.

 Get a quick quote